zendframework/zf2-documentation/docs/languages/en/modules/zend.http.cookie.handling.rst

 Just like with adding cookies, there is usually no need to manually fetch cookies from a CookieJar object.
 Your ``Zend\Http\Client`` object will automatically fetch the cookies required for an *HTTP* request for you.
 However, you can still use 3 provided methods to fetch cookies from the jar object: ``getCookie()``, ``getAllCookies()``, and ``getMatchingCookies()``.
-Additionnaly, iterating over the CookieJar will let you retrieve all the ``Zend\Http\Cookie`` objects from it.
+Additionally, iterating over the CookieJar will let you retrieve all the ``Zend\Http\Cookie`` objects from it.

 It is important to note that each one of these methods takes a special parameter, which sets the return type of the